mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **TRADITIONAL**

 **WEAPONRY**
-The traditional weaponry of the K’kree warrior consists of a lance, a small shield and a weapon known as a hand-blade that resembles a curved and deeply bellied machete.
-The hand-blade is almost useless for thrusting but delivers a devastating cut optimized for the ‘running pass’ style of attack.
+The traditional weaponry of the K'kree warrior consists of a lance, a small shield and a weapon known as a hand-blade that resembles a curved and deeply bellied machete.
+The hand-blade is almost useless for thrusting but delivers a devastating cut optimized for the 'running pass' style of attack.
 Nobles sometimes carry a smaller variant of the hand-blade, which is still a useful weapon but generally considered an item of dress.
-A noble’s hand-blade is by tradition exempt from weapon restrictions – a fact that has caused a great deal of friction on non- K’kree worlds where laws are strict.
+A noble's hand-blade is by tradition exempt from weapon restrictions – a fact that has caused a great deal of friction on non- K'kree worlds where laws are strict.

-The K’kree shield is a little larger than a human buckler but covers only about half the forearm when held in the hand.
+The K'kree shield is a little larger than a human buckler but covers only about half the forearm when held in the hand.
 It is otherwise treated as a standard shield.